npx create-stackbit-app@latest

 is working on your local machine and its log shows no errors. - Make sure you're using Google Chrome as your browser, on that same machine.

-- If you use multiple user accounts on Netlify Create (this is normally not required, as the same user can be a member of multiple organizations): re-run
+- If you use multiple user accounts on Visual Editor (this is normally not required, as the same user can be a member of multiple organizations): re-run

 stackbit dev